wso2/docs-mi/en/docs/reference/connectors/kafka-connector/setting-up-kafka.md

 * [avro-1.11.3.jar](https://mvnrepository.com/artifact/org.apache.avro/avro/1.11.3)

 !!!Note
-    If you are using the Kafka connector as well, you will need to copy the necessary dependencies according to the following section.
+    If you are also using the Kafka connector, copy the necessary dependencies as outlined in the following section.

 ## For connector version 3.2.0 and later